kleinekuh/vrsreplace/README.md

 „/log“
 „/sensordata“

-2. System operates with predefine LUT-Values.
-Everbody who allready tried calculating resistor values would known that ESP’s have some room for improvement.
-For that reason you should genrate your own LUT Value Table(s).
+2. System operates with predefined LUT-Values.
+Everybody who already tried calculating resistor values would known that ESP’s have some room for improvement.
+For that reason you should generate your own LUT Value Table(s).
 You can use the solution from „e-thinkers“ (https://github.com/e-tinkers/esp32-adc-calibrate) or a more precisely solution from „Kveri“ (https://github.com/Kveri/esp32-adc-calibrate).
 The outputs must be converted to a row based „integer“ table.
-Eeach row representing the caculated int value.
-Make sure the ouput contains
+Each row representing the calculated int value.
+Make sure the output contains 4096 rows.
-4096 rows.
 If not, add a 0 as first line and no headers.

 3. Copy your generated lut file to your sd card inside the folder „/sensordata“.
 A single file for each pin is required.
-Naming convention „lut<PIN>.txt“.
+Naming convention „lut_PIN_.txt“.
 You can use my provided files „lut36.txt“, „lut39.txt“ and „lut34.txt“ but i believe an own generated file is more precise.

 4. Copy pregenerated sensorfiles vrs10.txt and vrs11.txt into the same „/sensordata“ folder.
 Remark: